Jameela Jamil: Honours

 Jamil was one of 15 women selected to appear on the cover of the September 2019 issue of British Vogue "Forces for Change", by guest editor Meghan, Duchess of Sussex.

-On 2 August 2019, Jamil was awarded "Advocate of the Year" from the Ehlers-Danlos Society.
+On 2 August 2019, Jamil was awarded "Advocate of the Year" from the Ehlers–Danlos Society.

 Jamil received the "Phenom" award from the 12th annual Shorty Awards on 3 May 2020.

 Personal life

 Jamil has been in a relationship with musician James Blake since 2015.
 She publicly declared herself as queer after her appointment as a judge of voguing reality series Legendary received heavy criticism, as voguing ball culture is rooted in Black and Latino LGBTQ communities in New York.

-Jamil has experienced anxiety, depression, and obsessive-compulsive disorder.
+Jamil has experienced anxiety, depression, and obsessive–compulsive disorder.
 On 10 October 2019, as part of World Mental Health Day, Jamil said she survived a suicide attempt six years earlier.
 In a 2020 episode of the talkshow Red Table Talk, she said she had also attempted suicide eight years earlier due to a major depressive episode.
-She said that she partook in EMDR therapy to treat her post traumatic stress disorder before moving to Los Angeles.
+She said that she had EMDR therapy to treat her post-traumatic stress disorder before moving to Los Angeles.

-In May 2024, Jamil said that her battle with an eating disorder has "destroyed" her bone density and damaged "my kidney, my liver, my digestive system, my heart".
+In May 2024, Jamil said that her battle with an eating disorder had destroyed her bone density and damaged "my kidney, my liver, my digestive system, my heart".